MetaMask/metamask-docs/snaps/reference/snaps-api.md

 ## `snap_getFile`

-Gets a static file's content in utf8, base64, or hex.
-The file has to be [specified in the Snap's manifest](../how-to/handle-static-files.md#specify-static-files-in-the-snaps-manifest).
+Gets a static file's content in UTF-8, Base64, or hexadecimal.
+The file must be [specified in the Snap's manifest file](../features/static-files.md).

 ### Parameters

 An object containing:

-- `path`: The path to the file, relative to the Snap's package directory, i.e. one level above `src`
+- `path` - The path to the file, relative to the Snap's package directory (that is, one level above `src`).
-- `encoding`: One of `utf8`, `base64`, or `hex`.
-Optional, defaults to `base64`.
+- `encoding` (optional) - One of `utf8`, `base64`, or `hex`.
+The default is `base64`.

 ### Returns

-The file contents as a string in the requested encoding.
+The file content as a string in the requested encoding.

 ### Example